Skwiwel/uni-recommendation-system/Readme.md

     -p 80:80 \
     --mount type=bind,source="$(pwd)"/data_raw,target=/uni-recommendation-system/data_raw,readonly \
     --mount type=bind,source="$(pwd)"/ab_testing,target=/uni-recommendation-system/ab_testing \
-    skwiwel/uni-recommendation-system --abtest
+    skwiwel/uni-recommendation-system --mode abtest
 ```
-The last `--abtest` flag runs the service in A/B testing mode.
+The last `--mode abtest` argument is passed to the service executable and runs the service in A/B testing mode.

 ## System demo
 The service is (hopefully still) currently running on a cloud container under the public ip `130.61.188.211`.